Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Soursob is characterised by its clover-like leaves and bright yellow flowers.
 Unlike Oxalis, soursob produces underground bulbs.

-Control tips: Hand-pulling can help control soursob, but removing the bulbs at the old bulb stage before new bulbs start to form is also important.
+Control tips: Hand-pulling can help control soursob, but removing the bulbs at the old bulb stage before new bulbs start to form is also essential.
 Herbicides labelled for broadleaf weeds can also be used.

 Best tools for hassle-free gardening